 Young Rose struggled through her final years of high school, downgrading her career goals from surgeon… to doctor… to nurse… to receptionist… to typist as she realised she was getting weaker and weaker.
 Finally, she was devastated at having to quit gymnastics.

 Rose’s strange symptoms took us on a four year odyssey visiting respiratory and sleep specialists, an endocronologist, two neurologists and a cardiologist.
 Over these years I learnt what was needed of me as her human rights campaigner in high school, her advocate for university, her medical records co-ordinator and the voice in her head as everything dropped away after she’d given it her all.
-She now takes a colourful fist full of medication every day to keep her body ticking over properly – this, my child who I wouldn’t allow to drink Coca Cola because of the chemicals – now takes chemicals just to survive.
+She now takes a colourful fist full of medication every day to keep her body ticking over properly.
+My child who I wouldn’t allow to drink Coca Cola because of the chemicals now takes chemicals just to survive.
 It feels ironic.
 We went through two years of neurological testing; some were frightening tests looking for tumors in her brain and spine, a test for motor neurone disease, heart tests and all sorts of painful poking and prodding.
 Her heart now beats at 130 beats per minute while she sleeps – and it actually stopped beating during a heart test!

 Over these two years I had many silent screams in my head while my face smiled encouragingly at Rose.
 Upon leaving specialist appointments and tests we sat in the car quite stunned at the results or at our next step.
 We felt lost and frightened in a frustrating maze of emotions that needed no discussion, we each knew how the other felt.
 Sleepless nights haunted me as I hardly coped keeping up with work, specialist appointments 70 kilometres away, medical procedures and normal life.
 People offered to help but I couldn’t figure out what useful thing anyone could do – besides plucking Rose and I out of this nightmare and letting us get back to our normal lives.